Tan Yunxian: Status of female physicians in Ming China

-Quite different from their male counterparts of ancient China, women did not hone their skills from masters nor did they have the purpose or goal in mind to set up their own clinics after their apprenticeship.
+Quite different from their male counterparts of ancient China, women did not hone their skills by studying with masters nor did they have the purpose or goal in mind to set up their own clinics after their apprenticeship.
 For females, family training was the standard mode of education.
-While women were quite skilled in their medical techniques, they rarely made any theoretical additions to the field.
+While women were quite skilled in their medical techniques, they rarely made any recorded theoretical additions to the field.
 Unlike the male doctors of the times, women received medical training in order to assist the males in their family by doing some “supporting work.”
+After practicing medicine it is said that "she always get wonderful therapeutic effects in treating those females who refuse to see a male physician".
+Women in Ming China could not ask their male doctors about certain medical conditions.